animal-tree/Writing-stuff/Stuff11-Consciousness.md

 The flipbook analogy, of drawing a human brain in a flipbook, tells us that $H \subseteq R(r)$ is absurd. *Ad absurdum*.

 Panpsychists propose $C = m$ and $H \subseteq R(m)$.
 Of all the explanations, this one is the least divergent from known physics model $R$ since it neither adds nor subtracts any principles, but merely makes a equivalence relation: that the matter of the universe experiences a primordial form of consciousness that, as we describe it, "entangles to greater complexity upon collision with itself".

+Therefore $c \in C$ in this view since a computer is composed of matter. $c \in H$ becomes unlikely since a computer is composed of radically different matter-complexities than a human.